The Council will do all we can to respect your privacy and to protect your personal information we acquire when you use our services.

 Only where you have provided us with either consent to have your personal information or where it has been processed in order to fulfil a contract with us and where the information has been automated, you can request this information be given to other organisations where technically feasible.

-If you wish to exercise any of the rights above please contact us by email at DPO@richmondandwandsworth.gov.uk with full details and verification of who you are (i.e. proof of address and ID) and we will process your request as quickly as possible
+If you wish to exercise any of the rights above please contact us by email at DPO@richmondandwandsworth.gov.uk with full details and verification of who you are (i.e. proof of address and ID) and we will process your request as quickly as possible and certainly within the one calendar month period allowed, where ever possible.

 We keep your information confidential and will only share your information outside of the Council for the purposes mentioned in our privacy notice.
-This may include sharing with third parties such as our partner service provides or for fraud prevention and in compliance with law enforcement agencies and regulators.
+This may include sharing with third parties such as our partner service providers or for fraud prevention and in compliance with law enforcement agencies and regulators.

 We use a range of organisations to either store personal information or help deliver our services to you.
-Where we have these arrangements, there is always an agreement in in place to make sure that the organisation complies with data protection law.
+Where we have these arrangements, there is always an agreement in place to make sure that the organisation complies with data protection law.

-Before we share personal information to make sure we protect your privacy and comply with the law.
-We will review the risks involved and if necessary complete a full privacy impact assessment (PIA).
+Before we share personal information to make sure we protect your privacy and comply with the law we will review the risks involved and, if necessary, complete a full privacy impact assessment (PIA).

 Sometimes we have a legal duty to provide personal information to other organisations.
 This is often because we need to give that data to courts, including: